uchechim/Custom-SQL-Database-Management-Application/Readme.md

 1 - Download your Java IDE of choice (IntelliJ) preferred and a JDK version of 20 or greater. <br />
 2 - Clone Project from GitHub using SSH or HTTPS and open the project on your local machine <br />
 3 - Compile and Run using the Main.java file located at: CustomDBMS/src/main/java/org.example/Main.java <br />
+4 - Follow instructions given via command line to navigate the program.

 ## **Technologies Used**